 In 2013 we embarked on the first of hopefully many annual cycling holidays.
 I am absolutely convinced that we have sown the seeds for a special type of adventure.
-I have thoroughly enjoyed producing these and it has given me a great insight into learning about different parts of the country … seen from the angle and perspective of a cyclist.
+I have thoroughly enjoyed producing these and it has given me a great insight into learning about different parts of the country … seen from the angle and perspective of the cyclist.

-I recommend that they are done out of season (May or September) … with resources being finite, I am unsure how many I will be able to join in on, or to simply just plan(?).
+I recommend that they are done out of season (May or September) … with resources being finite, I am unsure how many I will be able to join in on or to simply just plan(?).

-With an average daily distance of around 30 miles, they are not aimed at the serious cyclist (although I do throw in the odd optional nuggets for the more adventurous), but would suit a group of like-minded people who are looking for a memorable experience.
+With an average daily distance of around 30 miles, they are not aimed at the serious cyclist (although I do throw in the odd optional nuggets for the more adventurous) but would suit a group of like-minded people who are looking for a memorable experience.
 I have outlined each tour on subsequent pages, they are available in detail for other groups (raising money for charity perhaps?) to use.

 You will still need to have a good level of fitness, there are plenty of steep hills to push your bike up!!!.
 Also, your ‘steed’ will need to be in EXCELLENT condition, there are some off-roading and remote sections to negotiate … it will be your best friend for a week, so you need to respect it!